jackkershaw/portfolio/README.md

 - Used useState to change the main content of the page when elements in the header are clicked.
 This saved me having to have separate html files for each page, as [before](https://github.com/jones58/portfolio).
 - Edited color scheme within tailwind.config.js using shades of blue from above.
 - While building the coding section, I realised that I could use a map function to generate elements and avoid having to write everything out by hand.
 This will allow me to easily add any future projects.
+- I originally started with screenshots of both mobile and desktop, but this felt a bit plain so i decided to make a phone mockup using
 - I fixed issues using `*{border: 1px solid black}` for Tailwind CSS and `Console.log("test")` for JSX.
 - I took each page and component at a time - this helped speed up my workflow, as I could easily debug each one at a time and remain focussed.